 - Class 6 (Fire Resistive)—Similar to Class 5 buildings, the walls, floor, and roof of Class 6 buildings will have a fire rating of at least two hours.
 In addition, the walls, floor, and roof will also consist of reinforced concrete and be 4 inches thick or more.
 What’s more, structural steel used in Class 6 buildings will be load-bearing and have a fire rating of at least two hours.

 Following an ISO inspection, your building may be assigned a specific class, which could substantially impact your rates.

 The second factor in commercial property insurance rating that carriers look at is occupancy.

 Specifically, underwriters will examine how a particular building is used (e.g., for retailing, manufacturing, or renting).

 In addition, underwriters are interested in the contents of a building and how those contents impact combustibility.

-For example, if a building is used as a grain mill, it will likely contain dust that could ignite or explode.
+For example, a building used as a grain mill will likely contain the dust that could ignite or explode.
 With this in mind, your commercial property insurance rates will vary depending on the type of work you perform in your building.

 The third factor of commercial property rating relates to protection and the methods used to safeguard a building from fire.